wildonion/gem/README.md

 <img src="https://github.com/wildonion/gem/blob/master/assets/conse.png" width="150"/>

-is a crypto based friendly gathering **Game Event Manager**, NFT based galleries on top of **Polygon** with the following design patterns as its core engine:
+is a crypto based social network platform leveraging the **Polygon** blockchain empowering lovers to build and take participate in social events with their NFT artworks:
 - actor based component APIs, a reliable design pattern facilitating the communication between each API endpoint without sending HTTP requests, only by utilising actor message sending pattern supports only local communicating process.
 - actor based pubsub push notification strategies to notify different parts of the app clearly the user, on every db updates using redis pubsub pattern ([more](https://github.com/wildonion/gem/wiki/Realtime-Push-Notification-Strategy)).
 - **SSE** technology to inform clients by receiving automatic updates from the server via an HTTP connection.